Backend FAQs

 Where can I get a free database?

-• Amazon RDS has a free tier, but as of writing it only lasts a year
+- Amazon RDS has a free tier, but as of writing it only lasts a year I have no experience with the following but they're also free:

 How do I avoid CORS errors and connect my frontend dev server to my backend API?